-While boasting “the largest midway in the USA,” the core purpose of the Florida State Fair, celebrated for 114 years, is a showcase of Florida’s agriculture industry and its history.
+While boasting “the largest midway in the USA,” the core purpose of the Florida State Fair is a showcase of Florida’s agriculture industry and its history.

 Established in 1904, the event wasn’t designated the state’s “official” fair by Florida legislators until 1975, setting the stage for its move from downtown Tampa seven miles east to its current 355-acre site at the intersection of Interstate 4 and U.S. 301.

 A must-see for history buffs is Cracker Country, a living history museum that tells the story of the settlement of Florida during the 1800s by cattle ranchers, who got the name of “Crackers” by the sound of the whips they used to drive cattle from the Carolinas and Georgia into Florida.